-During a controlled management procedure (gestion contrôlée), the rights of secured creditors, privileged or not, are frozen until a final decision has been taken by the court except in limited circumstances where specific laws maintain enforceability.
+As regards other types of security, as for example mortgages, during a controlled management procedure (gestion contrôlée), the rights of secured creditors, privileged or not, are frozen until a final decision has been taken by the court except in limited circumstances where specific laws maintain enforceability.

-Furthermore, as soon as a controlled management procedure (gestion contrôlée) has been opened, even if the debtor keeps his proprietary rights and the management of its goods and chattels, it needs to be authorised by the supervising magistrate (jugecommissaire) and, after his appointment, the commissioner for a vast range of actions relating to its business, like selling goods

-(chattels and real estate), borrowing or lending monies, paying creditors and granting pledges or assignment of claims (the exact scope of which is determined by the opening judgment).
+Furthermore, as soon as a controlled management procedure (gestion contrôlée) has been opened, even if the debtor keeps its proprietary rights and the management of its assets, it needs to be authorised by the supervising magistrate (juge-commissaire) and, after his appointment, the commissioner for a vast range of actions relating to its business, like selling goods (chattels and real estate), borrowing or lending monies, paying creditors and granting pledges or assignment of claims (the exact scope of which is determined by the opening judgment).